 Save This on Pinterest!

 No time to read this now?
 Click on the red save button and pin it for later!

 When we ate at Candlenut in 2016, the restaurant was still located on the ground floor of Dorsett Residences.
 They’ve since moved to their current location on Dempsey Road.
 Based on pictures, the new location appears to retain the same down-to-earth feel as the former.
 Candlenut was awarded one Michelin star in 2016 and 2017, making it the only Michelin-Starred Peranakan restaurant in the world (as far as I know).
 Bravo!

 We were at Jurong Bird Park all day before going straight to Candlenut so I looked and smelled like a stinking tourist.
 They were nice about it and never gave my shorts a second look but I don’t recommend coming underdressed.
-It’s a casual place but pants are still a good idea. 😆
+It may look casual but it’s one of the best restaurants in Singapore.